 Initial sales were slow yet promising, just as I expected.
-After all, our app was not a game & only of interest to a niche market.
+After all, our app was not a videogame & only of interest to a niche market.
 I was confident EM would grow as we added more walks & more cities.
 However, my vision & patience turned out to be broader than that of my colleagues.
 When the designer stepped away just before our first release, I should have ended things right away.
 Less than two months later, the programmer bowed out as well.
 As a couple, they both had their own motives for joining the project in the first place… definitely not the same as mine.
 Live & learn.

 With so much content already prepared for upcoming releases, I couldn’t let all that info go to waste.
 I’d invested time learning layout design for a PDF guide published one year earlier, so that was the most logical route to take.
 Guides would be PDFs instead of apps.
 This gave me an advantage of releasing more walks under the EM brand as well as time to decide if I wanted to learn programming & continue with apps.
 In the meantime, e-books began to take off so I made all initial guides available for the Kindle Fire.
-Groundbreaking in 2011!
+Groundbreaking at the time!

 This year saw the release of a guide to Calle Paso & Plaza de Mayo in Buenos Aires + two Lisbon guides: azulejos & the Mosteiro dos Jerónimos.
 While sales grew, I needed to make more income to continue investing in the business.
 The question came up again: should I pause content production to learn programming or forge ahead?
 I also began guiding in Buenos Aires for Butler University & NYU as EM branched out with other services.

 The Art Nouveau guide to Buenos Aires was finished in February, then I jumped back into working for Rick Steves to make some investment capital.
 They were happy to have me return, & I promised myself to make Endless Mile work while having another job.
 Publicity ramped up with big names noticing EM as well as an assignment for Time Out.